getify/You-Dont-Know-JS/get-started/ch4.md

 ## Pillar 3: Types and Coercion

-The third pillar of JS is by far the most overlooked part of JS's identity.
+The third pillar of JS is by far the most overlooked part of JS's nature.

 The vast majority of developers have strong misconceptions about how *types* work in programming languages, and especially how they work in JS.
 A tidal wave of interest in the broader JS community has begun to shift to "static typing" approaches, using type-aware tooling like TypeScript or Flow.